-Check fifth wheel (lower).
+- Fifth wheel (lower).

-Securely mounted to frame.
+- " Securely mounted to the frame.

-No missing or damaged parts.
+- " No missing or damaged parts.

-Enough grease.
+- " Enough grease.

-No visible space between upper and lower fifth wheel.
+- " No visible space between the upper and lower fifth wheel.

-Locking jaws around the shank, not the head of kingpin.
+- " Locking jaws are around the shank, not the head of kingpin.

-Release arm properly seated and safety latch/lock engaged.
+- " Release arm is properly seated and the safety latch/lock is engaged.

-Check fifth wheel (upper).
+- Fifth wheel (upper).

-Glide plate securely mounted to trailer frame.
+- " Glide plate is securely mounted to the trailer frame, not bent, cracked or broken.

-Kingpin not damaged.
+- " Kingpin is not damaged.

-Air and electric lines to trailer.
+- Air and electric lines to the trailer.

-Electrical cord firmly plugged in and secured.
+- " Electrical cord is firmly plugged in and is secured.

-Air-lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns.
+- " Air lines are properly connected to the glad hands, no air leaks, properly secured with enough slack for turns.

-All lines free from damage.
+- " All lines are free from damage.

-Sliding fifth wheel.
+- Sliding fifth wheel.

-Slide not damaged or parts missing.
+- " Slide is not damaged; has no parts missing.

-Properly greased.
+- " Properly greased.

-All locking pins present and locked in place.
+- " All locking pins are present and are locked in place.

-If air powered, no air leaks.
+- " If air powered, there are no air leaks.

-Check that fifth wheel is not so far forward that the tractor frame will hit landing gear, or cab will hit the trailer, during turns.
+- " Check that fifth wheel is not so far forward the tractor frame will hit the landing gear or the cab will hit the trailer during turns.